 By pursuing CNC machining training at the college-level, you will have the chance to learn on state-of-the-art machinery (such as Goodwin’s new CNC 3-axis milling and turning machines) and gain hands-on experience as a CNC machinist-in-training.
 You will also gain a working knowledge of manufacturing processes, materials, mathematics, technical drawings, specifications, and computer software.

-If you are looking to become a CNC machinist in the state of Connecticut, Goodwin College is a great place to start.
+If you are looking to become a CNC machinist in the state of Connecticut, Goodwin University is a great place to start.
 Not only do we offer CNC operator training at the certificate and associate degree levels, we also help students develop and hone the CNC machinist skills employers are looking for today.

 Which CNC Machinist Skills Are Employers Looking For?